danb-neo4j/gds-guide/algorithms/gds_centrality.md

    - **Cons**: Despite optimizaitons, CELF can still be computationally expensive to calculate on large graphs.
    - **When to use**: CELF is most helpful when you are attempting to identify a subset of nodes that will maximize the 'spread' in a network.
 Traditional use cases include disease detection, marketing campaigns, and IT network security.

+*This is an unofficial guide and does not include all algorithms in the GDS library.
+Consult the [official Neo4j Graph Data Science documentation](https://neo4j.com/docs/graph-data-science/current/) for the most up-to-date, authoritative content about the GDS library and individual algorithms.*